a412555466/learngit/readme.txt

-Git hehe a distributed version control system.
+Git hehe大大 a distributed version control system.
 Git is free software distributed under the GPL.